even4void/aliquote/content/post/reeder-app.md

 - You can also change the default theme and switch to black or grey-black theme if this is more of your liking.

 After one week of using Reeder, I feel like I am done with web UIs, at least for the next few months.

+**Edit:** After several months, I still find this app very entertaining.
+The clean UI invites to stay focused on reading.
+The only thing I miss is the ability to highlight sentences or even selected part of a post, much like in Preview or other PDF apps.

 {{% music %}}Morcheeba • *Blood Like Lemonade*{{% /music %}}